TheoTheRed/bylaws/bylaws.md

 #### Section X.3.
 Ratification
   1. Ratification of finalized amendments to these bylaws shall require 2/3 approval from the total sponsor and participant membership
   2. Ratified bylaw changes take effect immediately.

+#### Section X.4.
+Voting Membership
+  1. The Voting Membership shall be defined as the set of all members from the sponsor membership.
+  2. Upon ratification, Amendment Section X.3.1 shall be modified to require 2/3 approval from Voting Membership.
+  3. Upon ratification, Article Section Item V.1.3.1 shall be modified to require 1/4 of Voting Membership.

+#### Section X.5.
+Abdication
+  1. At any point during their term, an Officer may exercise the option to abdicate their position.
+  2. To abdicate their position, the Officer shall submit their abdication in writing to the Executive Board.
+  2. When an Officer abdicates their position, it shall be filled by appointment of the President.
+  3. An appointed Officer shall serve out the remainder of their predecessor's term.

+#### Section X.6.
+Impeachment
+  1. At any point during their term, an Officer may be impeached by the Voting Membership.
+  2. To impeach an Officer, any member shall recommend their impeachment as an item of new business at an Organization meeting.
+  3. An imeachment item shall require 2/3 approval by the Voting Membership in the meeting that it is presented.
+  4. If the impeachment item is approved, it shall be added to the next Organization meeting's agenda.
+  5. An Organization meeting that contains an impeachment item shall occur 14 days after the previous Organization meeting.
+  6. Impeachment of an Officer requires an impeachment item of old business and 2/3 approval by the Voting Membership.
+  7. Once impeached, an immediate election for their replacement shall take place.
+  8. The Impeached Officer cannot run in the immediate election for their replacement.
+  9. The Elected Officer shall serve out the remainder of their predecsssor's term.

+#### Section X.7.
+Removal of Risk Chair Position
+  1. Article Section Item IV.2.5 shall be removed from the Bylaws.
+  2. Article Section Item IV.2.6 shall be enumerated as Article Section Item IV.2.5.
+  2. Upon ratification of this amendment, Amendment Section X.7 shall be removed from the Bylaws.